 The County has entered into various IT software subscriptions arrangements.
 The County follows GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), for accounting and reporting of its IT software subscriptions.
 The County recognizes subscription liabilities with an initial, individual value of \$5,000 or more with a subscription term greater than one year.
 The County recognizes a subscription liability and an intangible subscription asset in the government-wide financial statements.
 At the commencement of the agreement, the County initially measures the subscription liability at the present value of payments expected to be made during the agreement term.
-Subsequently, the subscription liability is reduced by the principal portion of subscription liability, adjusted for subscription payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the subscription asset is amortized on a straightline basis.
+Subsequently, the subscription liability is reduced by the principal portion of subscription payments made.
+The subscription asset is initially measured as the initial amount of the subscription liability, adjusted for subscription payments made at or before the lease commencement date, plus certain initial direct costs.
+Subsequently, the subscription asset is amortized on a straight-line basis.
 Subscription assets are reported with other capital assets and subscription liabilities are reported with long-term debt on the statement of net position.